-The complete version of this story and several pictures of Sweetens Cove can be found in the latest edition of Tennessee Golf Quarterly.
+The complete version of this story and several pictures of Sweetens Cove can be found in Tennessee Golf Quarterly.

 It seems hard to believe, but within a 15-minute drive of one another, across Interstate 24 between Chattanooga and Nashville, sit two of the finest nine-hole golf courses in the world, both restoration projects, both compelling in their design, both playable for golfers of all skill levels.